1. What is code style and why it matters

 Programming is not just about writing code but also about reading and working with code written by others.
 That is why it is so important to follow the proper code style: if your colleagues have to spend hours trying to decipher your work, this will slow down the process.

 In order to achieve clarity and consistency, every widely-used programming language has its own code style.
 In the long run, it helps programmers produce, support, and understand each other’s code.
 Following proper code style will guarantee that even a beginner won’t have trouble understanding what other developers did in a program.

 In Hyperskill, we are committed to teaching our learners good coding habits from the very beginning of their professional journey.
 This includes following the code style of a language they are trying to learn.

-Knowing how to write clear code in proper style is a great skill to add to your CV and show off to your colleagues and employers.
+Knowing how to write clear code in the proper style is a great skill to add to your CV and show off to your colleagues and employers.

 2. Issues that affect code style

 It’s important to understand that the following code style is not a mere formality: it actually helps avoid a lot of problems.
 In our tasks, we distinguish four groups of style issues that affect code quality.